 There is no evidence to suggest vaginal delivery should be avoided.

+The prognosis for ischaemic and haemorrhagic MMD depends on the severity and location of the cerebrovascular event.
 Surgery improves the prognosis for patients presenting with cerebral ischaemia.
 However, for patients presenting with haemorrhage, the prognosis is poor.
 Progressive neurological deterioration and disability occur.

 Further reading and references